auroraai-bot-platform/platform/infra/docker-compose/README.md

 10. Click your project's name to open the project in `http://localhost:8888/admin/projects`

 Next time, you can start Botfront again by running `docker-compose up -d` on the command line

+If you want to import example chatbot project into Botfront, check README in the repo's `services/example-bot` folder